 While these tools are now being offered by Polycom, their immediate use is contingent upon their implementation "as-is" and without technical support from Polycom Services.
-Fully supported versions of these tools may be made available in a future release of the Polycom PVX software.
+Note that PVXSET is not supported on systems running Windows Vista.
+Fully-supported versions of these tools may be made available in a future release of the Polycom PVX software.

 As always, user feedback is encouraged.
 Your comments and suggestions will assist in the future planning and development of these and other tools for system administrators that will ultimately enhance the Polycom PVX user experience.
-To submit feature enhancement ideas, go to www.polycom.com and click on Support > Video > Suggest Product Enhancements.
+To submit feature enhancement ideas, go to www.polycom.com and click on Support > Video > Feature Enhancements.